-5. Technical Assistance Collaborative (2022).
-Priced Out: The Housing Crisis for People with Disabilities https://www. tacinc.org/resources/priced-out/ When housing availability, affordability, & accessibility, or the availability of support services fall short for people with DD, the risk of institutionalization & homelessness increases.
+services fall short for people with DD, the risk of institutionalization & homelessness increases.
 An estimated 17% of homeless individuals in Georgia have a disability, outpacing the prevalence of disability among Georgians overall (12.6%).
-Of the Georgians with a disability who are experiencing homelessness, more than two-thirds are unsheltered, meaning that they are sleeping outside or in similarly unsafe places.6 Even if an individual with IDD is able to avoid institutionalization or homelessness, many find themselves "cost-burdened" by their housing - i.e. paying so much for rent that they are unable to afford basic necessities or are forced to live in inadequate conditions.
-This can further exacerbate their health conditions, reduce their ability to work or go to school, or negatively impact other parts of their lives.
+Of the Georgians with a disability who are experiencing homelessness, more than two-thirds are unsheltered, meaning that they are sleeping outside or in similarly unsafe places.
+Even if an individual with IDD can avoid institutionalization or homelessness, many find themselves "cost-burdened" by their housing - i.e., paying so much for rent that they cannot afford basic necessities or are forced to live in inadequate conditions.
+Living in this situation can further exacerbate their health conditions, reduce their ability to work or go to school, or negatively impact other parts of their lives.